 The combined use of AB Tasty and a tag management solution offers fresh opportunities to test your optimization scenarios, including the most complex, by simplifying as much as possible the targeting of your tests based on numerous criteria linked to your offer and/or the profiles of your users.

 In most cases, the targeting of your A/B tests is done by URL.
 This criterion, associated with operators proposed by AB Tasty (contains, corresponds exactly, regular expression, etc.) allows you to target your tests in 90% of cases.
 But what if, for example, you rewrite the URL and none of your pages share a common URL format?
-And what should you do if you wish to test pages sharing a common attribute that do not appear in the URL?
+And what should you do if you wish to test pages sharing a common attribute that does not appear in the URL?
 In such circumstances, the most effective solution is to use a TMS (Tag Management System or tag manager) and one of its components: the data layer, which extends your targeting opportunities to a whole new universe of criteria that involve not only your pages but also your audience segments.

 What are the advantages of a TMS?

 A TMS is a tool that allows you to easily manage the tags of your various technical service providers (e.g. web analytics, tracking conversions, etc.).
-Instead of manually deploying your tags on your website with the disadvantages that this entails (period of implementation by your technical team, risk of regression, etc.), you install only one tag, called a container, that will manage to trigger all the other tags centrally.
+Instead of manually deploying your tags on your website with the disadvantages that this entails (period of implementation by your technical team, the risk of regression, etc.), you install only one tag, called a container, that will manage to trigger all the other tags centrally.
 These solutions offer intuitive interfaces, using drag and drop, allowing you to configure these tags and define the trigger rules.
 There are numerous benefits:

 - Autonomy of business teams